2026 WSWD PO Final scaled

 I feel really proud that I work for Latch.
 I would describe it as the bread and butter for families.
 You've got other charities popping up, doing amazing things, but you need bread and butter to survive.
 We’re about being consistent, seeing families through their journeys, however they may be.

-Hayley has been working in statutory and voluntary sector 16 years and joined Latch in January 2025.
+Hayley joined Latch in January 2025.

 “My Nan always donated to children’s cancer charities.
 So I have donated to them over the years too.
 When she died, a job came up at the charity, and it felt like it was meant to be when I got it.